Maintrust/wordpress-gutenberg-swiper/readme.md

 # Swiper-wordpress
 ## _Slider plugin for Wordpress Gutenberg based on Swiper.js_

-When added to the plugins folder, the slider block is added to the Gutenberg block library.
-Slider can handle additional Slide blocks, which takes any onther Gutenberg blocks in it.
+Swiper-wordpress, being installed to Wordpress plugins folder, adds the Slider block to the Gutenberg block library.
+Slider handles additional Slide blocks, which takes any Gutenberg blocks in it.

 ## Features